Muhammadegb1/Portfolio_App/README.md

-About the Project
+📌 About the Project
-This is a full-stack portfolio website.
+This is a full-stack portfolio website developed by two Computer Science students as a practical showcase of our technical and creative skills.

-It was built using React for the frontend, Node.js and Express for the backend, and PostgreSQL for the database.
+Built with React (frontend), Node.js + Express (backend), and PostgreSQL (database).

-The website is fully responsive and presents our skills, experience, and selected projects.
+Fully responsive design to present our skills, experience, and projects across all devices.

-It is deployed on Render, and we actively maintain and improve it by adding new features, updating content, and enhancing performance.
+Deployed on Render, ensuring availability and performance.

+We are actively maintaining and improving the project by adding new features, updating content, and refining the user experience.